 Get your references ready.
 Choose 3-4 professional references and meet with them to discuss your job search.

 Search.
 Use the Handshake database at least one each week to check new listings.
 Start applying for jobs!

 Make time.
 Try carving out 2-3 hours each week to dedicate to networking, researching careers and employers, and getting those applications out.

 Meet with career experts.
 Feeling nervous at all about your job search?
-Be sure to check in with an SBS career advisor, Carol Sharick or Rebecca Bell.
+Be sure to check in with an SBS career advisor, Carol Sharick, Rebecca Bell or Xandria Sotomayor.